A modern and functional internal comms platform is essential for employee engagement, it’s no longer a ‘nice-to-have’.

 In our recent reports, declining productivity and employee reluctance to go ‘above and beyond’ were key indicators of comms problems.
 19% of people were stressed from overworking, not helped by the fact that up to 9.3 hours of an employee’s working week can be wasted just finding the resources to be able to do their jobs.

-Another contributing factor is the recently coined term ‘quiet quitting’, which has a three pronged impact of reduced productivity, reduced efficiency and reduced quality of work.
+Another contributing factor is ‘quiet quitting’, which has a three pronged impact of reduced productivity, reduced efficiency and reduced quality of work.
 Disengaged workers are reported to make up to 60% more errors and the cost of quiet quitting can be almost as much as the cost of people actually leaving.

 All of these factors can impact colleague, supplier and customer relationships which can have a direct impact on revenue when things go wrong.

-So, how do we prove intranet ROI against productivity?
+So, how do we demonstrate intranet ROI against productivity?

 Modernising business processes to make it easier for people to do their jobs and get important messages to your people quickly, is of paramount importance.
 How can you expect your people to stay up to date with resources, documents, emails and more when there are multiple versions across multiple platforms?
 Consolidating everything into one trusted source of information will massively improve the employee experience and streamline your onboarding process, which can improve productivity by 70%.